GeoffreyHazard/lab05_parsing/README.md

 In `CS123SceneLoader::load`, you should obtain the global data for the scene, the camera data and the lighting.
 You should also traverse through the primitive tree and calculate the cumulative transformation matrix for each of them.
 All data described above can be packed into a `CS123SceneMetaData` structure as a unified interface for you to create your own scene for your future assignments.

 ### 4.3 Testing scenes
-  Be prepared to load the things in increasing complexing
+  You should have a completed parser that can load all of the scene files.
+Be prepared to load the things in increasing complexing.
+  You can run
+  It will print to console but also show you a visual

+### 5. Checkoff
+Have answers to conceptual questions ready.
+Print out the correct matrices and show a visual of the scene.

-## 5. (Optional) Creating your own 3-d scenes
+## 6. (Optional) Creating your own 3-d scenes

+This could also be a good start for a final project.
+Description of the .xml format

+Build a scene with a camera & single light, then expand.
 You can use what you have learned in this lab to create your own 3-d scenes by writing custom scene files!
 Refer to the .xml files attached with this lab to get started.
-You can begin by looking at

 ### 5.1.